MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/static-web-app-nextjs-graphql/getting-started.md

 #intent: Create Next.js GraphQL app with SSR to deploy as SWA hybrid.
 ---

-# Create a Next.js GraphQL app with server-side rendering
+# Trivia game: Create a Next.js GraphQL app with server-side rendering

 Build and deploy a Next.js app to Static Web Apps as a Next.js hybrid application.
 A hybrid application provides for both the client application and the server-side rendering functionality of the app.